journalprivacyconfidentiality/jpc-docs/ojs/workflow-submission-author-guidelines.md

+### Fees

+The Journal **does not charge fees** or charges for manuscript processing and/or publishing materials.
+We rely on authors complying strictly with the guidelines below to facilitate copy-editing and ensuring high-quality publications.

 ### Files
 - In addition to the manuscript (in PDF format), authors should also submit as soon as possible, but no later than when submitting any revisions, a complete LaTeX archive (see below for styling), as a ZIP file.
 - Alternatively, authors can **share a Git repository or an Overleaf document** with the Managing Editor, and make a note of the URL in the "Comments to the Editor".